Engineering 8 min read

 gcloud beta billing projects link your-project-id --billing-account NEW-BILLING-ID

-I encountered permission errors here as well, so I had to grant project owner permissions to the destination account.
+I encountered permission errors here as well, so I had to grant the project owner permission to the destination account.

 # Execute with the source account